 At the same time, there were strong women who can play the game changer.
 There are cross-cultural alliances despite discreet divides that existed in the society.

 The most important part of the novel is its storytelling technique that swiftly changes speed and direction.
 Scenes change frequently moving from one place to another, from one scene to another unpredictable one.
 However, when the author decides to describe the heroines of the story, he takes his own time.
 He describes each and everything in so much detail as if he has all the time in the world.
 From a formal court language, he shifts gears to emotional and dramatic ones.

-Earring is one word that comes across as an abrasion, but since I read the translated Hindi version, I am not sure if the original author used it too or the translator used the easy equivalent.
+The earring is one word that comes across as an aberration.
+But since I read the translated Hindi version, I am not sure if the original author used it too or the translator used the easy equivalent.
 Otherwise predominantly, Hindi has been used with a generous sprinkling of Hindustani that in a way is the need of the story given its characters that come from Hindu and Islamic backgrounds.

 You may buy this book – Durgesh Nandini by Bankim Chandra Chattopadhyay at Amazon.